ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/DependencyManagement.md

 - Create a new environment with `conda create --name myenv --prefix ./envs`.
   - In contrast to pip, the `--prefix` specifies the location that the files will be stored, and `--name` specifies the name of the environment which will be prepended to your command line when activated.
   - You can optionally also include `python=3.9` to specify the version of python that you want to use in this environement (something that pip/venv doesn't easily support).
-- Activating a conda environment is done via `conda activate ./env` where `./env` is the directory that stores your environment.
+- Activating a conda environment is done via `conda activate <name>` where `<name>` is the name the environment you want to activate.
+- Deactivate using `conda deactivate`.
 - Once activated you can install modules using `conda install <module name>`.
 - You can list the modules installed in the current environment using `conda env list`.
 - To build an `environment.yaml` file you can use `conda env export > environment.yaml`, which can then be loaded via `conda create -f environment.yaml`

+If you have a large dependency tree (which is very common in Python), then `conda` can take a long time to resolve conflicts ([dependency hell](https://en.wikipedia.org/wiki/Dependency_hell)).
+[Mamba](https://anaconda.org/conda-forge/mamba) is "a fast drop-in alternative to conda, using libsolv for dependency resolution".
+If you install Mamba in your `base` environment, then you can use it to manage all your environments.
+Wherever you would use `conda` you can replace it with `mamba` for a faster/better experience.

-## which to use?
+## Which to use?
 If you are publishing your code on pypi.org (see [PythonPackages]({{page.root}}{% link _episodes/PythonPackages.md %})), then it is best to use a `requirements.txt` file, however you can be agnostic and provide both files.
 To avoid duplication (recall DRY?) you can list all your python requirements in a requirements file, and then use the following `environment.yaml` file:
 ~~~